Health Indicator Report of Diabetes: gestational diabetes

 Gestational diabetes mellitus (GDM) is defined as having abnormally high blood glucose levels during pregnancy.
-This abnormality usually disappears after pregnancy, although as many as 5 to 10 percent of women with gestational diabetes may actually have had undiagnosed type 2 diabetes and levels do not return to normal.
-Women with gestational diabetes tend to have a higher risk of developing diabetes later in life.
-At least 40 percent of mothers with gestational diabetes will develop diabetes within 20 years.
+This abnormality usually disappears after pregnancy, although about 50% of women with gestational diabetes go on to develop type 2 diabetes later in life.
 Mothers with gestational diabetes are more likely to have large babies (over 4,000 grams or roughly 9 pounds), a risk factor for non-elective cesarean section delivery and adverse birth outcomes.
 Infants born to women with gestational diabetes have a higher risk of developing diabetes and obesity themselves.

-The prevalence of gestational diabetes in Utah has risen steadily over the last two decades, increasing from 2.1 percent in 2000 to 6.8 percent in 2020.
-US data became available in 2016.
+The prevalence of gestational diabetes in Utah has risen steadily over the last two decades, increasing from 2.1 percent in 2000 to 7.5 percent in 2021.

-Percentage of Utah Birth Records Indicating Gestational Diabetes Utah and U.S., by Year, 2000-2020
+Percentage of Utah birth records indicating gestational diabetes Utah and U.S., by year, 2000-2021

 NotesU.S. reporting of gestational diabetes began in 2016.